 Blame Ebro: Given your history in music journalism and the entertainment industry as a whole, what made you write this particular type of book?

-Blame Ebro: In the book you cover everything I believe a person can experience in their late teens to early 30’s.
+Blame Ebro: In the book, you cover everything I believe a person can experience in their late teens to early 30’s.
 The book has stories about STDs, a surprise pregnancy, financial difficulties, and so much more.
 The best part is they’re based on true stories.
-How did you convince your friends to tell their business for this book? [laughs]
+How did you convince your friends to tell their business about this book? [laughs]

 Blame Ebro: Okay, here’s the hard-hitting question: Which story is your favorite outside of yours?